Getting older isn’t always easy on our bodies.

 - Buying satin sheets.
 They’re super comfy but they also make it easier to move (you could also replace those old flannel PJs with silk – that will also make movement easier).

 - Always use lightweight sheets.
 This stops you from getting too hot as you sleep.

 - If you suffer from pain when in contact with sheets – buy bed supports to lift them off the affected body parts.

 There is a good bed out there for everyone and you can get a bed that allows you to watch TV easily, carries out pressure relief as you sleep, and more.

 But it’s important that before you buy the highest rated adjustable bed that you think about what you really need from your bed or what you end up with maybe no better than traditional beds but it will cost a lot more money.

-We would also note that if you're having mobility issues as a senior, you may really benefit from one of the best walk-in tubs too.
+We would also note that if you’re having mobility issues as a senior, you may really benefit from a walk-in tub too.